NTrevisani/WWPaf/README.md

 where njets = 0,1,2

-root files are stored in rootFiles/"njets"jets/channel
+root files are stored in rootFiles/"njets"jets/"channel"

-where channel indicates the decay channel (EE,EMu,MuE,SF,OF,All)
+where "channel" indicates the decay channel (EE,EMu,MuE,SF,OF,All)

 the analysis is carried on in: